 S&P 500 Technical Analysis – 1 hour Timeframe

-This week is going to be a big one with the US CPI and the FOMC rate decision on the agenda.
-We begin tomorrow with the release of the US CPI report where the market will want to see how the disinflationary trend is going.
-On Wednesday, we have the US PPI data followed by the FOMC rate decision where the Fed is expected to keep interest rates unchanged.
-On Thursday, we will see the US Retail Sales and Jobless Claims figures, while on Friday we conclude the week with the US PPI and the University of Michigan Consumer Sentiment survey.
+This week is relatively light on the data front with the US CPI report being the main highlight.
+We start tomorrow with the release of the US CPI where the market will want to see if there are indeed signs of a reacceleration or not.
+On Thursday, we will get the latest US Jobless Claims figures, while on Friday we conclude the week with the US PPI and the University of Michigan Consumer Sentiment survey.